-- Code of Conduct (Members and Employees) to ensure that high standards of conduct are maintained. - Established procedures for dealing with breaches of the Member Code of Conduct. - Standards Committee responsible for overseeing the conduct of members. - Annual report presented to the Standards Committee on councillors' compliance with the ethical standards framework. - Declaration of interests at meetings. - Standard decision-making report format to ensure that all those responsible for taking decisions have the necessary information on which to do so. - Key decisions are supported by an Integrated Impact Assessment. - Induction programmes in place for members and employees. - Customer Complaints and Comments Policy that is published on the website. - A Whistleblowing Policy in place to enable individuals to raise concerns about malpractice or wrongdoing, with an annual report on such matters to the Audit Committee.
+- Code of Conduct (members and employees) to ensure that high standards of conduct are maintained. - Established procedures for dealing with breaches of the Member Code of Conduct. - Standards Committee responsible for overseeing the conduct of members. - Annual report presented to the Standards Committee on councillors' compliance with the ethical standards framework. - Declaration of interests at meetings. - Standard decision-making report format to ensure that all those responsible for taking decisions have the necessary information on which to do so. - Key decisions are supported by an Integrated Impact Assessment. - Induction programmes in place for members and employees. - Customer Complaints and Comments Policy that is published on the website. - A Whistleblowing Policy in place to enable individuals to raise concerns about malpractice or wrongdoing, with an annual report on such matters to the Audit Committee. - A Standards and Expectations Framework in place.